 There are several detailed methodology framework whitepapers/videos provided to serve as strategy specific sample references for members to use as guides when developing their own models.
 These range from the original intraday swinging strategy and have been expanded to include multiday swinging & multi-strategy non correlative portfolio architecture, pure orderflow based tick scalping, and coming soon intermarket spread trading.

 Each day one of the founders posts a relatively detailed document called the ES Trade Plan Worksheet.
-On the sheets you will find each key market structure possibly relevant to intraday traders defined by an upper and lower price limit defining a “sweet spot” for potential entry and/or exit, along with comments about it’s significance or expectation of action around these areas.
+On the sheets you will find each key market structure possibly relevant to traders across a wide range of periodicities defined by an upper and lower price limit defining a “sweet spot” for potential entry and/or exit, along with comments about it’s significance or expectation of action around these areas.
 These key structures are separated into often overlapping long and short zones.
 Long zones are for potential new long entries or exit/scale points for existing short positions.
 Short zones are for potential new short entries or exit/scale points for existing long positions.
-In addition, there are sections for any economic releases for the day and a breakdown of both broad market and larger participant volume/directional convictions with comments for both the prior day session and the current overnight session ahead of the cash market open.
+In addition, there are sections for any economic releases for the day and a breakdown of both broad market and larger participant volume/directional convictions with comments for both the prior day session and the current overnight session ahead of the cash index market open.

 If you are interested in learning more and taking your trading to the next level, inquire about becoming a part of our totally unique community here: